 Expected repair allowance (full-coverage tier only).
 Track the actual repair cost per enrolled customer over a year.
 Residential full-coverage plans typically need to allow $150-$300/year per customer for repairs to break even on parts and labor at the comprehensive tier.

 Gross margin target.
-Residential HVAC service shops typically target 50-65% gross margin on service revenue.
+Residential HVAC service businesses typically target 50-65% gross margin on service revenue.
 Multiply the loaded cost by 2.0-2.9 to hit margin.

 Variables That Move the Price